kevinfructuoso/home-service-bot/README.md

 ./src/home_service.sh
 ```

-If everything is ready to rock'n'roll, the below is the result of running these commands.
+If everything is ready to rock'n'roll, the below is the result of running these commands (at 3x speed).

 <p align="center"><img src="./resources/home-service-bot.gif"></p>